 Program Description and Budget

-The Archbishop Mitty Faculty Grant Program coordinates, funds, and provides professional development activities for the faculty.
+The Archbishop Mitty Faculty Grant Program funds individualized professional development activities of the faculty.

 Preference is given to grant proposals that adhere to the following criteria: